Event

 In 2023, Chan was one of four artists-in-residence selected to participate in the San Francisco Arts Commission's Artist-in-Residence program at the San Francisco Public Library.
 Launched in 2015, this program aims to foster partnerships with City departments, enabling artists to contribute to civic dialogue.
 During her ten-week residency at SFPL, Chan researched student activism in the ‘60s Bay Area and specifically the Third World Liberation Front (TWLF).
 Chan reviewed a mixture of primary and secondary sources, ranging from online photos and videos to in-person archival flyers, posters, pamphlets, newspaper clippings, and individual writings.
 She notes, “As a student movement, they (TWLF) built a coalition between communities of color, ran the nation’s longest student strike (five months) and created the discipline of Ethnic Studies.
 We can use TWLF’s lessons for the future, highlighting greater solidarity among activists of color today.”

 This program shines a light on TWLF’s tactics, conversations, and conflicts and also what their legacy looks like today and for the future.
-Panelists include original student strikers and subject matter experts from Dr. James Garrett and other guests.
+Panelists include original student strikers and subject matter experts Laureen Chew, Dr. James Garrett, Dr. Ramona Tascoe, and Ray Tompkins.
 Chan will open the program with new writing and research from the SFPL History Center and the SFSU Library Archives alongside archival images and media clips from the student strike archives.

 About the Artist